lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 The release consists of four coordinated changes:

 1. Deployment of the `DelegationFactory`, establishing the general-purpose on-chain delegation infrastructure (KDF).
-2. An update to the `DepositSecurityModule` contract to verify guardian signatures via EIP-1271, so that Council guardians can operate behind KDF delegation contracts.
+2. An update to the `DepositSecurityModule` contract to verify guardian signatures against the guardian's `DelegationContract.getDelegatee()`, so that Council guardians can operate behind KDF delegation contracts.
 3. Modifications to the Oracle and Council daemons to support operating behind delegation contracts.
 4. Modifications to the `HashConsensus` contract and related contracts — in both `lidofinance/core` and CSM's separately-deployed fork — to fix the DoS vulnerability and switch to seconds-based frames.